tleeaf/tleeaf/README.md

 - 👋 Hi, I’m @tleeaf aka Tom Lee
 - 👀 I’m interested in creating imaginative, unique, empowering and inspiring interactive experiences.
+- 🎨 I like playing around with generative art every now and then.
 - 📫 ig: @teeleeaf

 <!---